 Activities I'm great at:

-- Moving fast and shipping things - I'm not the most "scale-oriented" engineer but I can get things into customer's hands quickly.
+- Prototyping - I'm not the most "scale-oriented" engineer but I can quickly build something to test out concepts and ideas.

 - Code review and debugging - I'm reasonably adept at diving into foreign codebases and projects, quickly finding my way around, and figuring out how to fix things.